 The reproductive anatomy of the female plant includes:

 - Colas: The flowers produced by the female plant.
 Colas are covered with cannabinoid- and terpene-rich trichomes and commonly called buds or nugs.
 A cannabis bud is not to be confused with the botanical definition of the word bud: a newly emerging plant.

-- Bract: A small, scale-like leaf structure that encapsulates and protects the seed.
+- Bracts: Small, scale-like leaf structures that encapsulate and protect the seeds.
 Bracts are often referred to as calyxes, though this term is botanically incorrect.
 The female cannabis plant does, however, have calyx cells within the delicate layer of tissue between the seed and the bracts that encapsulate it.

 - Pistil: The reproductive parts of the female cannabis flower that are activated if pollen is captured by the stigmas.

 The male cannabis plant is a staminate, meaning it has stamen or pollen-producing reproductive organs.
-Male plants are cultivated for fiber and for breeding new varieties.
+Male plants are sometimes cultivated for fiber and are more commonly used for breeding new varieties of intoxicating cannabis.
 During their flowering phase, male cannabis plants release pollen, which will prompt a female plant to start producing seeds.
 This practice diverts energy from flower production and reduces the overall yield.
-To maximize your flower yield and prevent seed production, keep male and female plants as far away from one another as possible.
+To maximize your flower yield and prevent seed production, keep male and female plants separated.

 The male cannabis plant is capable of producing cannabinoids, but its trichomes are sparsely dispersed across its surface.
 Males do not produce nearly as many trichomes as a female.